 Angola, Anguilla, Armenia, Aruba, Azerbaijan Republic, Balkans, Bangladesh, Belarus, Benin, Bhutan, Bolivia, Brunei, Burkina Faso, Bermuda, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Cook Islands, Cote d’Ivoire, Cuba, Darfur, Democratic Republic of Congo, Djibouti, Egypt, Eritrea, Ethiopia, Falkland Islands, Gabon Republic, Gambia, Ghana, Guinea, Guinea Bissau, Guyana, Haiti, Iran, Iraq, Kiribati, Kosovo, Kyrgyzstan, Laos, Lebanon, Liberia, Libya, Macedonia, Madagascar, Maldives, Mali, Marshall Islands, Mauritania, Mayotte, Micronesia, Mongolia, Montenegro, Montserrat, Namibia, Nauru, Nepal, Netherlands Antilles, Niger, Nigeria, Niue, Norfolk Island, North Korea, Pakistan, Palestine, Papua New Guinea, Paraguay, Pitcairn Islands, Republic of the Congo, Russia, Rwanda, Saint Pierre and Miquelon, Saint Vincent and Grenadines, Samoa, Sao Tome and Principe, Sierra Leone, Somalia, Sri Lanka, St. Helena, Sudan, Suriname, Svalbard and Jan Mayen Islands, Swaziland, Syria, Tajikistan, Tanzania, Timor-Leste, Togo, Tonga, Turkey, Turkmenistan, Turks and Caicos Islands, Tuvalu, Uganda, Ukraine, Uzbekistan, Vanuatu, Vatican City State, Virgin Islands (British), Virgin Islands (US), Wallis and Futuna Islands, Yemen, Zambia, Zimbabwe

-Can I invite anyone to Custom Network?
+Can I invite anyone to my Custom Network?
 What about Invite Network?